a woman standing in from of a projector giving a presentation

 Full details, as well as terms and conditions for all bursaries and scholarships can be found on the Fees and Finance section of our website.

-Where you'll Study Queen's Park, Chester
+Where You'll Study Queen's Park, Chester

 Your Future Career